jordanbean-msft/arc-logic-app/README.md

 - An existing [Azure Arc-enabled Kubernetes cluster, App Service Kubernetes Environment & an Azure Arc custom location](https://docs.microsoft.com/en-us/azure/app-service/manage-create-arc-environment)
 - An existing [Azure AD identity](https://docs.microsoft.com/en-us/azure/logic-apps/azure-arc-enabled-logic-apps-create-deploy-workflows?tabs=azure-cli#prerequisites) (app registration & service principal)

+**Note** that it is best if you run the commands (especially the `zip` command) on Linux, not Windows.
+This is because the deployment environment is Linux and zip files created using Windows are likely to use a backslash instead of a forward slash, which will not unzip correctly on Linux.

 ## Deployment

 1. Run the following Azure CLI command to create all of the prerequisites for the Logic App deployment (modify the `./infra/env/dev.parameters.json` file & the command below as needed for your environment).